A nightmare

 If your child wakes up screaming in the first part of the night, she

-terrors in stead - or just need a night feeding of course ...
+in stead - (or simply need a night feed ...

 He/she will normally remember what happened, also the following morning.